Table of Contents

 To illustrate, meet Eve.
 Eve tries to eat healthy and wants to lose weight, she even has a diet plan set to lose weight, but she’s getting frustrated because she’s not succeeding and wondering where she could be making a mistake?

-Eve starts her day with a complex breakfast in the form of porridge with protein, and she also has coffee with cream and a little bit of sweet coconut syrup.
-Eve drinks a 0.3l glass of orange juice with her morning snack because she heard that it is healthy and contains vitamin C. Eve only had a glass of water with her lunch, but because she only had a light salad with a minimum of protein, she also had a healthy smoothie, which she hopes will fill her with as few calories as possible.
-On the way home from work, she buys Light Iced Coffee in a store because she is used to it and most of all she likes it.
-In the evening, she and her boyfriend have a glass of wine as a reward for fulfilling her daily workout plan.
+Eve starts her day with a comprehensive breakfast in the form of oatmeal with protein, and she also has coffee with cream and a little bit of sweet coconut syrup.
+Eve drinks a 0.3l glass of orange juice with her morning snack because she heard that it is healthy and that the juice contains vitamin C. Eve only had a glass of water with her lunch, but because she only had a light salad with a minimum of protein, she also had a healthy smoothie, which she hopes will fill her with as few calories as possible.
+On the way home from work, she buys Light Iced Coffee in a store, because she is used to it and most of all she likes it.
+In the evening, she and her boyfriend have a glass of wine as a reward for fulfilling her daily training plan.

 So where is Eve making a mistake and why isn’t she losing weight?

-Eve has a workout and a diet plan set for a daily caloric deficit of 500 kcal.
-But Eve didn’t count 100 ml of 12% cream (136 kcal) and 10 ml of coconut syrup (32 kcal) which she had in her morning coffee.
-She also didn’t realize that 0.3 l of orange juice (135 kcal) also has some energy value.
+Eve has a training plan and a diet plan set for a daily caloric deficit of 500 kcal.
+But Eve did not count 100 ml of 12% cream (136 kcal) and 10 ml of coconut syrup (32 kcal) which she has in her morning coffee.
+She also did not realise that 0.3 l of orange juice (135 kcal) also has some energy value.
 She also added 1 banana, half an apple and half a pear, 10 grams of chia seeds, 30 grams of spinach and 100 ml of semi-skimmed milk (roughly 250 kcal) to her healthy smoothie, which she thought would have a minimum of calories.
-A package of Light Iced Coffee (175 kcal), which she enjoyed on the way home, and a glass of semi-dry wine (180 kcal) in the evening to celebrate her success with following her diet plan, added an extra 900 kcal to her energy intake.
+A package of Light Iced Coffee (175 kcal), which she enjoyed on the way home from work, and a glass of semi-dry wine (180 kcal) in the evening to celebrate her success with following her diet plan, which added an extra 900 kcal to her energy intake.

-Do people drink more alcohol due to rapidly changing measures?
+Do people drink more alcohol due to ever-changing measures?

-There are reports from almost all over the world that people drink more alcohol at times of stay-at-home orders.
-For example, in the United States, according to the study, 1 in 3 Americans drink alcohol during working hours while working from home.
+There are reports from almost all over the world that people drink more alcohol at home during government restrictions.
+For example, in the United States, according to the study 1 in 3 Americans drink during working hours while working from home.
 “We are going through a stressful time now.
-Many people are struggling to work from home, they are facing a lot of distractions and alcohol may seem like a good way to deal with the situation,“ says Dr. Lawrence Weinstein, chief physician of the American Addiction Centres.
-“Drinking alcohol is directly linked to the anxiety and fear of the current COVID-19 pandemic,” Weinstein said, trying to explain why Americans reach for an alcohol drink more often during this time.
+Many people are struggling to work from home, they are facing a lot of distractions and alcohol may seem like a good way to deal with the situation,“ says Dr. Lawrence Weinstein, chief physician of the American Addiction Centers.
+“Drinking alcohol is directly linked to the anxiety and fear of the current COVID-19 pandemic,” Weinstein said, trying to explain why Americans reach for a drink more often during this time.
 In Poland, research has found a disturbing increase in alcohol consumption among quarantined doctors.
 More than 50% of physicians surveyed found that their alcohol consumption had increased significantly during this time, and about 40% of physicians admitted to consuming alcohol more than four times a week.
 [1–2]

 A similar increase in alcohol consumption at home can be observed, for example, in Australia and the United Kingdom.
 This may be due to the fact that alcohol is unfortunately a fairly common response to coping with stress and social isolation.
 The same trend can be observed in almost all countries, according to media reports.
 But the question is whether the total alcohol consumption has increased or just moved to households.
-Either way, alcohol won’t solve stress, anxiety or life worries.
-On the contrary, it might make those feelings deeper and deeper over time.
-A much better strategy is to spend time in nature, do sports, meditate, visit sauna, try a cold water therapy or stay in touch with your loved ones, at least by phone.
+Either way, we all somehow know that alcohol will not solve stress, anxiety or life worries.
+On the contrary, we will sink deeper and deeper over time.
+A much better strategy is to spend time in nature, practise sports, meditate, visit sauna, have a cold bath or stay in touch with your close ones, at least by phone.
 [3–7]

-If you want to learn why these strategies are more successful than fighting stress with alcohol, read our article Why Is Stress Dangerous and How to Reduce It?
+If you want to learn why these strategies are more successful than fighting stress with alcohol, read our article Why is stress dangerous for us and how to reduce it?

 How many calories and sugar do these popular drinks contain and why are smoothies not that healthy?

-It was already mentioned that the most common source of calories in beverages is mainly sugar and in alcoholic beverages it’s alcohol.
-It should be taken into account that some drinks also contain milk, cream or chocolate, which increases their fat value.
-Below you will find out how many calories and sugar some drinks contain and how long the average 65-kilogram woman and the 80-kilogram man have to go running at a speed of 10 kph (6.21 mph) to burn those calories.
+We have already said that the most common source of energy in beverages is mainly sugar and in alcoholic beverages it is alcohol.
+We should also take into account the fat that may appear in some drinks because of milk, cream or chocolate.
+Below we will show you how much energy and sugar some drinks contain and how long the average 65-kilogram woman and the 80-kilogram man have to run at a speed of 10 kph (6.21 mph) to burn the energy they contain.

 1. Sweet carbonated drinks and mineral water

-Do you like Coca-Cola?
-It is a great example of a sweetened drink as well as a whole bunch of others, such as Mountain Dew, Fanta, Pepsi and countless other popular soft drinks.
-Even companies that were supplying the market with pure mineral water now try to tip the customer to their side by creating sweetened mineral water in an unlimited number of flavours.
+Do you like Coca Cola?
+It is a great example of a sweetened drink as well as a whole bunch of others, such as Mountain Dew, Fanta, Pepsi and countless other popular sodas.
+Even companies that were supplying the market with pure mineral water now try to tip the customer to their side by creating sweetened mineral water in an inexhaustible amount of flavours.

-And let’s not lie to each other, because of the fairly high energy value in sugary drinks, sweet soda are often associated with weight gain and obesity and are often stated to be directly linked to the increase in body circumference.
+And let’s not lie to each other, because of the fairly high energy content in sugary drinks, sweet sodas are often associated with weight increase and obesity and are often cited as the direct culprits of the growing body circumference of people around the world.
 [9 –12]

-Liquid calories from sweetened soda (as well as from other drinks) add up fast and quite logically don’t have the same effect on satiety compared to solid food with the same caloric value.
-Because of this, people often don’t know when to stop, and it is easier to consume a large amount of calories beyond their needs.
+Liquid calories from sweetened sodas (as well as from other drinks) jump damn fast and quite logically do not have the same effect on satiety compared to solid food with the same energy content.
+Because of this, people often don’t know when to stop, and it is easier to receive a large amount of energy beyond their needs.
 [13 –14]

-How many calories and sugar does a litre of popular sweet soda contain?
+How much energy and sugar does a litre of popular sweet sodas contain?